-SAN FERNANDO, Calif. - A suspect who authorities say was armed with a knife has died at a hospital after being shot in an officer-involved shooting in San Fernando on Sunday, according to Los Angeles County sheriff's officials.
+SAN FERNANDO, Calif.
+(KABC) -- A suspect who authorities say was armed with a knife has died at a hospital after being shot in an officer-involved shooting in San Fernando on Sunday, according to Los Angeles County sheriff's officials.

 LASD homicide detectives were assisting San Fernando police with an investigation into the officer-involved shooting, which occurred at an apartment building in the 100 block of Harding Avenue.